JPeer264/swallow/README.md

 # 🍹 Swallow

-> A Gulp boilerplate for testing, live conding, linting, deploying, ...
+> A Gulp boilerplate for testing, live coding, linting, deploying, ...

 > It is also optimized for CI systems